 Pressure Canning

-To preserve low-acid foods, such as vegetables, or any meats, try pressure canning instead of hot water canning.
-The temperature in a pressure canner gets up as high as 240 degrees Fahrenheit.
+The pressure canner's temperature is as high as 240 degrees Fahrenheit.
 This kills the potential risk of dangerous bacteria like botulism that can develop in low-acid foods and meats.

 However, these bacteria cannot develop in acid.
-That's why the standard hot water bath canning method is acceptable for highly-acidic fruits, but not low-acidity foods.
-So if you were to try canning fresh fish, for example, you'd use a pressure canner.
+That's why the standard hot water bath canning method is acceptable for highly acidic fruits but not low-acidity foods.

 Dehydrating Food to Preserve It

-Dehydrating not only preserves food, but also shrinks it down.
-This helps when you don't have a ton of room, for example when you're trying to store your harvest without a root cellar.
+Dehydrating not only preserves food but also shrinks it down.
+This helps when you don't have a ton of room, for example, when you're trying to store your harvest without a root cellar.

 Dehydrating food requires patience.
 So whatever you do, don’t make the mistake of increasing the temperature to try and make your food dry out faster.